 16. Switch up your bathroom window treatment

 How much does a blind cost?
 It's deffo under £100 quid, right?
-So give your space an update with this cheap bathroom idea – switch up your window treatment.
+So give your space an update with this budget but beautiful idea – switch up your window treatment.
 Choose a roller blind in a on trend pattern, or for a softer look go for a more traditional Roman blind; you could even just add a pretty window film for some extra privacy.

 If you are after more bathroom window treatment ideas, head over to our gallery.